y-hayakawa/telnetd/README.md

 > ⚠️ This server is intended for use **within the same machine**.\
 > There is **no authentication mechanism** implemented.\
 > Be sure to properly configure your **firewall or network settings** to prevent external access.\
+> Do not run this server as a privileged user account.
 > Use at your own risk.

 ---